Early Life

 Philanthropy

-Charles Cohen is known for his philanthropic efforts and support of various charitable organizations.
-He is the former Chairman of the Federal Law Enforcement Foundation and has served on various boards of trustees related to art, theater, and real estate.
-He has committed a portion of his estate to charity.
+Cohen is known for his philanthropic efforts and support of various charitable organizations.
+He is the former Chairman of the Federal Law Enforcement Foundation and has served on boards related to art, theater, and real estate.
+He also received the prestigious Israel Peace Medal in 2002 for his humanitarian and community service.